 Every citizen in this country deserves to be treated fairly and equitably, and the government and its employees have a duty to respect your civil rights.
-The Kentucky civil rights lawyers at Minner Vines Moncus Injury Lawyers have extensive experience standing up for those whose rights have been violated by overzealous law enforcement officers and other public officials.
+The Kentucky civil rights lawyers at Minner Vines Injury Lawyers, PLLC have extensive experience standing up for those whose rights have been violated by overzealous law enforcement officers and other public officials.
 We know that civil rights matters are a serious issue in Kentucky, and we’ve seen firsthand how individual’s lives have been impacted by police shootings, excessive force by law enforcement, prison or jail abuse, and other types of violations.

 Fortunately, the law allows those whose rights have been violated to seek answers, accountability, and fair compensation, under 42 U.S.C. § 1983, or more commonly referred to simply as Section 1983.
 If you believe your rights have been violated, we’ll be here to help.
 Call us or contact us online for a 100% free and confidential consultation.